Azure/terraform-azurerm-caf-enterprise-scale/docs/wiki/[User-Guide]-Module-Releases.md

 Patch versions are typically used when one or more of the following is true:

 - A bugfix is being released to fix incorrect behavior in the module without the need for updates to customer code
-- New resources will be added to the customer environment, but only if a new (optional) setting is explicitly enabled
-- A new feature is being enabled which is only accessible through the `advanced` attributes within existing input variables
 - Updates to policies which do not impact Policy Assignments (no loss of compliance history)

 ## Staying up to date (Evergreen)